 NOTE: You must install a filler bracket over an empty expansion slot to maintain Federal Communications Commission (FCC) certification of the system.
 The brackets also keep dust and dirt out of the system and aid in proper cooling and airflow inside the system.

-Figure 3-25.
+Figure 3-23.
 Removing the LSI 9265-8i Card

-3 LSI 9265-8i card
+- expansion-card slot cover - 3 LSI 9265-8i card